ericxu343/cmsi-186-lab-5/README.md

-I created many racing pods in a simulation which operate at different speeds.
-I will assign each arguments that will make them run differently in the code.
-Some of them will accelerate very fast and then slow down, some while start slow and accelerate, and some may go really fast but suddenly stop working.
+I filled in the distanceTraveled method in the Pod class to determine how far each pod will travel.
+Icreated many racing pods in a simulation which operate at different velocity given their equation.
+They all have a start time of 0 and they will continue to go until they reach distance of the race's end.
+I kept track of how each pod traveled per slice of time to determine how far they went.
+Once they reached the end of the race, I added them to winners.